 Our upcoming programme of tastings is listed below.
-We also regularly host winemakers in our Meet the Winemaker series, with winemakers from Australia, France, Hungary and Austria joining us in recent months.
+We also regularly host winemakers in our Meet the Winemaker series, with producers from Australia, France, Japan, the UK and Austria joining us in recent months.

 Please note that our tastings start at 7.30pm.
 Unless otherwise noted, tastings take place on the same day in each of our stores.
 We typically taste ten wines, accompanied by quality charcuterie and cheese, and the tastings last for around two hours.
 We regret that due to limited facilities we are unable to cater for dietary requirements.